 Nicole White is pursuing her Masterís degree at the Daniel B. Warnell School of Forestry and Natural Resources at UGA, where she is co-advised by Drs.
 Tracey Tuberville and Jeffrey Hepinstall-Cymerman.
-She grew up in Birmingham, Alabama.
-She graduated from Birmingham-Southern College with a B.S. in Biology and a minor in Spanish.
+She grew up in Birmingham, Alabama, and she graduated from Birmingham-Southern College with a B.S. in Biology and a minor in Spanish.
 She became interested in herpetology after doing an internship working with loggerhead sea turtles in Tampa, Florida at the Clearwater Marine Aquarium.
 Since graduating, Nicole has served as a research coordinator at two sea turtle nesting projects in remote areas of Costa Rica and as an AmeriCorps Research Member at the Georgia Sea Turtle Center in 2012 and 2013.
 While she has worked primarily towards the conservation of sea turtles, Nicole has an avid interest in studying conservation and herpetology on a broader scale.
 She started at SREL as a technician working primarily on gopher tortoise monitoring projects.
 Her graduate research focuses on the characterizing the social behavior and ecology of the gopher tortoise at Archbold Biological Station in Venus, Florida, in collaboration with Tracey Tuberville and Dr. Betsie Rothermel.
 Nicoleís research interests include animal behavior and ecology, conservation ecology, and human-wildlife interactions.

 Kimberly Andrews is the head of the research program on Jekyll Island, Georgia, and graduate faculty at the Odum School of Ecology at the University of Georgia.
 She and Tracey collaborate on a range of projects investigating management approaches of reptiles and amphibians in anthropogenically-altered landscapes.
 Currently, they are conducting individual-based modeling with Bess Harris and Nate Nibbelink to assess population thresholds of several herpetofauna species in response to climate change and altered wetland hydroperiods.
 Kimberly and Tracey are also working with Gary Mills at Savannah River Ecology Laboratory assessing the level of PCB contamination of American alligators on the Georgia coast as part of Greg Skupien's (Andrewsí MS student) thesis work.
 Kimberly has worked at Savannah River Ecology Laboratory in the Herpetology and Outreach programs for over 10 years, where she conducted her graduate studies and has continued her work as a researcher and educator.
 For more information on Kimberlyís research program, please visit her lab website or Facebook page.